-Shares of Splunk Inc. (NASDAQ: SPLK) jumped as much as 12% in Friday's early trading, and traded up 9.2% as of 12:00 p.m.
-EDT after the operational intelligence platform specialist announced strong fiscal second-quarter 2019 results.
+Shares of Splunk Inc. (NASDAQ: SPLK) were up 16.3% as of 1:00 p.m.
+EDT Friday after the operational intelligence platform specialist announced strong fiscal second-quarter 2019 results.
 Quarterly revenue soared 38.6% year over year to $388.3 million, which translated to adjusted net income of $11.7 million, or $0.08 per share.

 10 stocks we like better than SplunkWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
-After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has tripled the market.*
+After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has quadrupled the market.*

 David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and Splunk wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 Click here to learn about these picks!

 *Stock Advisor returns as of August 6, 2018